prototyp3-dev/echo-voucher/README.md

 python3 -c "from web3 import Web3;Web3(Web3.HTTPProvider('http://localhost:8545')).eth.send_transaction({ 'to': '0x610178dA211FEF7D417bC0e6FeD39F05609AD788', 'data': '0x983b2d56000000000000000000000000f8c694fd58360de278d5ff2276b7130bfdc0192a'})"
 ```

-Notice that the "address" and "payload" translates to "to" and "data" (But remember that this command only work for the local hardhat becaus it is signing using the default account)
+Notice that the "address" and "payload" translates to "to" and "data" (But remember that this command only work for the local hardhat because it is signing using the default account)

 ## Deploying to a testnet